 “Corporations are people, my friend,” said Mitt Romney to a heckler when he was running for president in 2012.
 “No, they’re not!” shouted someone else from the crowd.
 (12) That small exchange illustrates not only a fault line in American politics, but a defining feature of it.
 When the founders began the United States Constitution with “We the people of the United States,” they were talking about living, breathing, mortal human beings gathering together to create “a more perfect Union, establish Justice, insure domestic Tranquility, provide for the common defence, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity.”
 They had no idea that corporations and other artificial entities would, over time and with the help of politicians and judges, establish themselves as people in our political system.

-Corporations are artificial legal entities created by governments to accomplish specific economic tasks.
+Corporations are artificial legal entities sanctioned by governments to accomplish specific economic tasks.
 Over the history of the American republic, corporations have come to be regarded by courts and the law as persons, and they have taken on many of the political rights once reserved only for human beings.
 Corporations even hijacked the Fourteenth Amendment’s language that “no state shall. . .deprive any person of life, liberty, or property without due process of law; nor deny to any person within its jurisdiction the equal protection of the laws.”
 That language was originally intended to protect actual people—particularly African Americans in the wake of slavery’s demise—from abuse by state authorities but has since been used by conservatives and business lawyers to expand corporate rights.
+According to James Nelson, a retired Montana state supreme court justice, the idea “that corporations are constitutional persons is the Supreme Court’s bastard child that can never prove its legitimacy.”
 (13)

 While corporations cannot cast ballots on election day, the list of corporate rights is breathtaking.
 Corporate charters are contracts that cannot be altered by governments.
 Corporations have due process and equal protection via the Fourteenth Amendment.
 Corporations have Fifth Amendment protections against being deprived of “life, liberty, or property, without due process of law,” just compensation for private property loss, and protection against double jeopardy.
 Corporations are covered by the Fourth Amendment’s protections against “unreasonable searches and seizures.”
 They have the right to jury trials in criminal and civil cases.
 Corporations have First Amendment freedom of speech protections for their commercial speech, and they can spend unlimited amounts of money advocating political causes and supporting candidates as an exercise of their freedom of speech.
 And private corporations have religious freedom protections, meaning they can limit employees’ privileges based on the corporation owner’s religious convictions.
 (14)